ChalmersSachi-FS/ChalmersSachi-FS/README.md

 - 🌱 I’m currently learning Application Development...

 I have finally finished all review lessons that are due on the 11th.
 I will be watching both live lectures & taking notes while watching the videos.

+Today 2/12/24 I will be doing the 1.7 discussion that is due on the 13th.
+I still have yet to watch both live lectures & take the notes.
+Once I am done with the 1.7 Discussion assignment, I will watch both live lectures & take the notes.

+- 🔭 I’m currently working on 1.7 Discussion Assignment, Then will be watching both live lectures & taking the notes.
+- 🌱 I’m currently learning Application Development...